Finschia/finschia-sdk/docs/core/proto-docs.md

 ### MsgMint
 MsgMint defines the Msg/Mint request type.

+Throws:
+- ErrInvalidAddress
+  - `from` is of invalid format.
+  - `to` is of invalid format.
+- ErrInvalidRequest
+  - `contract_id` is of invalid format.
+  - `amount` is not positive.

+Signer: `from`

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |